-2.3 Accruals and other payables
+2.4 Accruals and other payables

-Accruals and other payables represent liabilities for goods and services provided to the Company prior to the end of financial year which are unpaid.
-They are classified as current liabilities if payment is due within one year or less (or in the normal operating cycle of the business if longer).
+Accruals and other payables represent liabilities for goods and services provided to the Company prior to the end of financial year.
+They are classified as current liabilities if payment is due within one year or less.
 Otherwise, they are presented as non-current liabilities.

-Accruals and other payables are initially recognised at fair value, and subsequently carried at amortised cost using the effective interest method.
+They are initially recognised at fair value, and subsequently carried at amortised cost, using the effective interest method.